JordanSpencerWu/old-website/_posts/blog/2016/2016-07-09-get-your-current-location-with-javascript.markdown

 `Geolocation.getCurrentPosition()` - Finds the device's current location and gives back a `Position` object with the data.

-`Geolocation.watchPosition()` -Listens for changes in the location and invokes a callback on every movement.
+`Geolocation.watchPosition()` - Listens for changes in the location and invokes a callback on every movement.

 `Geolocation.clearWatch()` - Removes a `watchPosition` event handler.